Beethoven House

-History
+History of Bonngasse 20

-Entrance
+18th century

 The house at Bonngasse 20 (formerly: 515) featuring a baroque stone facade was erected around 1700 on an older cellar vault.
-It is one of the few remaining middle-class houses from the era of the prince elector.
+It is one of the few remaining middle class houses from the era of the prince elector.
 Back then it was in the neighbourhood preferred by the employees of the courts, in the heart of the town between the castle, the town hall with the market square and the banks of the Rhine River.
+This is currently a pedestrian precinct close to Bonn Beethoven Hall and the opera close.

+19th century

-Today, this is a pedestrian precinct with the Bonn Beethoven Hall and the opera close by.
-In the first half of the 19th century an additional, somewhat smaller, timbered house was built on the property behind the house.
+In the first half of the 19th century, an additional, somewhat smaller, timbered house was built on the property behind the house.
 Five families temporarily lived in the multi-storey front and back buildings.
 Three tailors and one shoemaker also had their shops here.
 In 1836 the entrance door was widened and replaced with a gate entrance.
 After the back part of the house was identified as Beethoven's birthplace around 1840 by Beethoven's friend Franz Gerhard Wegeler, a physician, and Carl Moritz Kneisel, a teacher, the new owner opened a restaurant on the ground floor in 1873 with the name Beethoven's Geburtshaus (Beethoven's birthplace).
 A beer and concert hall was added in the yard in 1887.
 In 1888 a grocery merchant bought the house but sold it a year later.
 The Beethoven Haus association, founded in 1889 to preserve the house, spared the house from demolition.
 The following years were characterised by renovation and remodelling works to turn the house into a memorial site.
 At the time, major parts of the building were still as they had been in the second half of the 18th century.
 In order to preserve spacious museum rooms, the floor plans of the main house were changed and an office for the association, plus a library and a flat for the janitor were installed.
 Construction changes in Beethoven's flat were limited to the stairs and the passageways to the front building.
 The inner yard was decorated with trellises and sandstone slabs, and a garden replaced the place where the beer hall had been.
 It has not been remodelled since.
 In order to preserve the character of Beethoven's birthplace in its contemporary environment and to protect the building, the association bought the neighbouring house number 22 in 1893.
 After installing a fire protection wall, the building was sold again.